expload/pravda/doc/pravda-node.md

         API host.

     TC_API_PORT
         API port.
-There is a block explorer GUI listening on http://$TC_API_HOST:$TC_API_PORT/ui .
+There is a GUI listening on http://$TC_API_HOST:$TC_API_PORT/ui .

     TC_IS_VALIDATOR
         Boolean flag.
-If this node is a validator.
+Indicates that this node is a validator.

     TC_DISTRIBUTION
         Boolean flag.
-If this node used in initial distribution.
+Indicates that this node is used in initial distribution.

     TC_DATA
         Data directory path.
 Pravda keeps storage and configs in it.

     TC_SEEDS
-        P2P seeds delimited by comma in format host:port.
+        P2P seeds delimited by comma in host:port format.

     TC_GENESIS_TIME
         Genesis block date time, e.g.: 0001-01-01T00:00:00Z